Siyavula/emas.app/docs/source/usecases.rst

 #.
 The system validates the password sent by BulkSMS against the one set in the
    registry.

 #.
-The system finds the order by querying for it with the supplied order number.
+The system finds the order by querying for it with the supplied payement
+   verification number.

    BulkSMS must return this as one of the GET parameters.

-#.
-The system checks that the supplied payment verification code matches that
-   sent by BulkSMS by comparing it to the one on the order annotations.

 #.
 The system triggers a workflow transition to 'paid' on this order.

 #.
 The system sends an SMS notification to the user, informing them that the